jboxberger/synology-gitlab/README.md

 https://www.synology.com/de-de/dsm/app_packages/Docker-GitLab

 ## Packages used:
-The following docker images will be downloaded during the installation. **_This will take some time so please be ptaient_**.
+The following docker images will be downloaded during the installation. **_This will take some time so please be patient_**.

 sameersbn/gitlab:10.x.x (about 620MB) https://hub.docker.com/r/sameersbn/gitlab/
 sameersbn/redis:latest (about 66MB)  https://hub.docker.com/r/sameersbn/redis/